mbrenman/PoloApp/README.md

 * DONE-Limit API requests from Parse per connection — download target’s data less frequently and animate, it shouldn’t change terribly often (maybe every 5 seconds?)
 * DONE-Connect to any user in friend list
 * DONE-Only can add friend if the friend exists in DB
-* Users have a whitelist of current callers
+* DONE - Users have a whitelist of current callers
-* Connections should only happen if on whitelist
+* DONE - Connections should only happen if on whitelist
 * DONE-Fix add friend issue when the user has no friends
 * DONE-Make user zero-out location data on closing out of arrow view
 * DONE-Fix crash on logout after seeing the arrow